complxalgorithm/TweetKeywordMapper/README.md

 [![asciicast](https://asciinema.org/a/592490.svg)](https://asciinema.org/a/592490)

+Count results can be appended to shapefiles (ArcGIS Pro & GeoPandas) or feature classes within geodatabases (ArcGIS Pro).

-It is also possible to display a count and percentage of the total for all unique field values within a CSV or XLSX file.
+Display a count and percentage of the total for all unique field values within a CSV or XLSX file.
 An example use is displaying the aforementioned statistics for all unique keywords that are present within a CSV or XLSX file.

 [![asciicast](https://asciinema.org/a/RK8sRi71azh9PniNo73hD83C4.svg)](https://asciinema.org/a/RK8sRi71azh9PniNo73hD83C4)

-Count results can be appended to shapefiles (ArcGIS Pro & GeoPandas) or feature classes within geodatabases (ArcGIS Pro).
+Map previously accumulated Tweet count results from a preexisting field from your US State boundaries shapefile using GeoPandas.

 The program has an option that allows you to create a file for you using <em>Tweet_ID</em>, <em>Keyword</em>, and <em>State</em> as default field names.
 This includes if your default file does not already exist, or if you just want to create another file.
 It is best to create a file (at least one that will be used by this program) in this manner.

+You can download a US State boundaries shapefile from the US Census Bureau to be used when running the program.

+There is also an option that allows you to easily remove US territories from your US State boundaries shapefile.

 The program can be ran as the <em>tweetkeywordmapper</em> package, or by using the <em>tkm</em> shell script.